The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise: Introduction

-where $\alpha$, $\beta$, and $\eta$ are scalar parameters.
-This algorithm parameterization was first introduced in~\cite{lessard16} and is further discussed in \cref{sec:parameterization}.
-Note that GD, HB, and FG are special cases of the three-parameter family~\eqref{eq:algform0} that use $\beta=\eta=0$, $\eta=0$, and $\eta=\beta$, respectively.
+where $\alpha$, $\beta$, $\eta$ are scalar parameters.
+This parameterization was first introduced in~\cite{lessard16} and is further discussed in \cref{sec:parameterization}.
+Note that GD, HB, FG are special cases of the three-parameter family~\eqref{eq:algform0} that use $\beta=\eta=0$, $\eta=0$, and $\eta=\beta$, respectively.